State Signing Agent Licensing

 Signing Agent Courses

-Provides a clear understanding of the documents, processing, and requirements involved in a loan signing appointment, which expedites the funding of a loan.
-An inexperienced or non-certified notary will cause unnecessary delays in the processing of a loan, which will negatively affect the client, the signers, and will most assuredly tarnish the notary's reputation, thereby guaranteeing no future assignments.
-It is the training company that provides the student with Certification.
+An untrained or non-certified notary will cause unnecessary delays in the processing of a loan, which will harm the client, the signers, and will almost certainly destroy the notary's reputation, ensuring that no future assignments are available.

 Understanding the process is crucial to becoming an NSA or Notary Signing Agent.
 Notaries Public interested in expanding their commission to include becoming a loan signing agent will begin to search the internet for options.
 Keeping in mind building a foundation on loan signing fundamentals is the best start.